 Credit insurance help mitigate risk against unpaid or late invoices due to a company insolvency or other factors causing hold-ups with a company’s cash flow.

-Government figures from 2019 show that the highest number of new company insolvencies came from the construction industry with 3,198 insolvencies.
-Wholesale and retail businesses, along with the vehicle repair industry, came next with 2,442 insolvencies.
-The accommodation and food services industry was third with 2,307 insolvencies.
+Government figures from 2022 show that there were 22,109 company insolvencies registered that year, the highest level since 2009 and 57% up on 2021.
+The highest number of new company insolvencies came from the construction industry with 4,143 insolvencies, which accounts for 19% of the total for 2022.
+Wholesale and retail trade, along with the vehicle repair industry, came next with 3,263 insolvencies.
+The accommodation and food services industry was third with 2,704 insolvencies.
 These figures show that no matter how clear your invoice terms are, if a company becomes insolvent before paying their bills, you could be in trouble.

 Late payments are not only bad for your business cash flow, but can also impact your wellbeing.
 A few late payments can cause many a sleepless night and create uncertainty for the future.
 But how can you make sure your bills get paid?